Work Requirement Disqualifications

 Refusing a job offer

-NOTE FAA treats overpayment months as months a budgetary unit did not receive benefits to determine disqualification months.
+NOTE FAA does not count disqualified months when a budgetary unit did not receive benefits when determining overpayments.

 The participant's NA benefit disqualification ends when the total of months equals the length of the disqualification period.
 During periods of non-receipt of benefits, any of the following could apply toward the disqualification period: